iamraj007/-helm-charts/charts/aks-kyverno-policies/README.md

 policies.restrictCustomRuntimes.validationFailureAction | Policy action acceptable values `audit` or `enforce` | audit policies.restrictCustomRuntimes.background | Controls if rules are applied to existing resources | true

-## Deploy and Upgrade Kyverno Policies
+## Deploy and Upgrade Kyverno Policies:

 > Note: It's recommended to first deploy the policies in audit mode `policies.*.validationFailureAction: audit` to make sure that everything is working as expected and not breaking existing deployments.